hausdorff/manifold_stats/README.md

-mstats is a small package for statistics on manifolds.
+**mstats** is a small package for statistics on manifolds.
 At this point (very early), it is only for computing medians on Riemannian manifolds.

-To compile and run, type:
+To compile and run a basic example, type:

     make mstats